 There are local amenities on Brock Street itself, as well as the picturesque shopping promenade of Margaret's Buildings.

 Bath is a World Heritage Site famed for its Georgian architecture and Roman heritage and enjoys a wealth of cultural, business and recreational facilities along with excellent schools in both the state and private sectors and two universities.

-Bath Spa mainline station provides access to London Paddington (journey time from 75 minutes) and Bristol Temple Meads station (journey time from 15 minutes).
+Communication links are excellent, with a mainline rail link to London Paddington (journey time approx 75 minutes) and Bristol Temple Meads (journey time approx 15 minutes).

 Junction 18 of the M4 is approximately 10 miles north.

 3 Brock Street is a Grade II* listed building within a terrace of seventeen houses connecting the Circus to the Royal Crescent.
 It was built by John Wood the Younger between 1763 – 1767 and is constructed of Bath stone with Venetian windows and backs onto Royal Victoria Park.

 The property has been comprehensively refurbished over recent years with great care and attention to detail.
 Contemporary features including a new kitchen and bathrooms sit alongside period details such as sash windows, feature fireplaces and cornice work.
 The accommodation has been arranged to provide flexible living space that includes a suite at the top of the house and another in the lower floor, ideal for teenagers or a dependent relative.